Thermodynamics of the Heisenberg antiferromagnet on the maple-leaf lattice: Model and methods

 \section{Model and methods}

 The maple lattice is obtained by a 1/7 depletion of sites from the triangular lattice.
-It consists of a six-site unit cell arranged on a triangular Bravais lattice.
+It consists of a six-site unit cell arranged on a triangular Bravais lattice with a coordination number of five.
+There are three inequivalent bond types, which we refer to as hexagonal, triangular, and diagonal bonds, shown in blue, red, and green in \autoref{fig:maple_leaf}.
+The lattice can be constructed from the respective geometries: a single hexagon, two triangles, and three diagonal dimers.
+The lattice exhibits sixfold rotational ($C_6$) symmetry but lacks reflection symmetry as opposed to the triangular and kagome lattices.
+The lack of reflection symmetry is a distinctive feature of the maple leaf lattice, with implications to possible emergent orders.
 Following the notation of Ref.~\cite{sonnenschein_candidate_2024}, the primitive lattice vectors are given by $\vec{a}_1=\left(\sqrt{\frac{27}{4}},-\frac{1}{2}\right)$ and $\vec{a}_2=\left(-\sqrt{\frac{3}{4}},\frac{5}{2}\right)$.
 The $K$ points of the underlying triangular lattice are located at $\left(0,\pm \frac{4\pi}{3}\right)$ and $\left(\pm \frac{2\pi}{\sqrt{3}},\pm\frac{2\pi}{3}\right)$.
-The lattice has a coordination number of five and features three inequivalent bond types, which we refer to as hexagonal, triangular, and diagonal bonds, shown in blue, red, and green in \autoref{fig:maple_leaf}.
-The lattice exhibits sixfold rotational ($C_6$) symmetry but lacks reflection symmetry as opposed to the triangular and kagome lattices.
-The lack of reflection symmetry is a distinctive feature of the maple leaf lattice, with implications to possible emergent orders.

 We focus on the isotropic nearest-neighbor Heisenberg antiferromagnet with $J>0$:

 We discuss the individual methods used in this work in the remainder of this section.
 Readers interested only in their applications may skip directly to the following section. \paragraph*{(i) Numerical linked cluster expansion.} The NLCE algorithm is a finite temperature expansion method that enables the computation of thermodynamic observables directly in the thermodynamic limit~\cite{rigol_numerical_2006,rigol_numerical_2007}.
 It is based on the full diagonalization of all finite subclusters of the lattice up to a given size controlling the convergence at low temperatures.
 The method is not affected by frustration or dimensionality, making it an ideal tool to study two- and three-dimensional frustrated magnets.
 Its broad applicability also makes it a powerful method for supporting experiments~\cite{smith_case_2022,yahne_dipolar_2024,smith_two_2025}.
 For an introduction, see Refs.~\cite{tang_a_2013,schaefer_pyrochlore_2020,schaefer_magnetic_2022}.